akvo/akvo-dev-team-week/NodeMCU/node-mcu-setup-instructions.md

 ## MacOS recipe addendum (by Gabriel)

-In Riga I couln't get my NodeMCU to work.
+In Riga I couldn't get my NodeMCU to work.
 I followed the above and tried some variations, but only got the fast blinking LED of a broken flash.
 When I came back home I sat down and tried again.
 These are the clues that led me to a working flashing.

 After having tried different variants of the above and failed I started looking around at the docs to see if I could figure out what the problem might be.
 I suspected that the different units could have different hardware, in turn requiring defferent flashing parameters.